-Youth Leadership in Sustainability (YLS) is a new and innovative program based in Peterborough, Ontario that will prepare grade 11 and 12 students for leadership roles in local and global sustainability initiatives at the local and global levels.
-The one semester program is launching September 2018 and is open to students from any KPR, PVNC, private or home school, provided they can get themselves to Trent University on school days.
+Youth Leadership in Sustainability (YLS) is an innovative experiential-learning program based in Peterborough, Ontario that prepares grade 11 and 12 students for leadership roles in sustainability initiatives at the local and global levels.
+The one semester program launched in September 2018 and is open to students from any KPR, PVNC, private or home school, provided they can get themselves to Trent University and PACE @ PCVS on school days.

-YLS will be taught as an integrated 4 credit package that will give us much flexibility in our day for extended field trips and outdoor exploration.
-Our learning experiences outside and within the traditional classroom will be rich and incorporate teachings from Indigenous and global perspectives.
+YLS is taught as an integrated 4 credit package that gives us much flexibility in our day for extended field trips and outdoor exploration.
+Our hands-on learning experiences outside and within the traditional classroom are rich and incorporate teachings from Indigenous and global perspectives.

 Many young people are acutely aware of the threatened state of our planet, but lack understanding of the complexity of issues and solutions and have rarely been given the means and opportunity to take positive, meaningful action.

 Big challenges like climate change that impact food and water security, forest and ocean decline and human migration urgently need bright and creative young minds to help find and implement solutions.
-At the same time, the quickly emerging clean/green economy is offering up exciting, meaningful and well-paid jobs to those who have the right skill set.
+At the same time, the quickly emerging clean/green economy is offering up exciting, meaningful work to those who have the right skill set.